robenkleene/design-references/after-effects/after-effects.md

 # Adobe After Effects

 - `⌘Y`: Make new solid layer
-- `⇧⌘H`: Show / hide UI, e.g., selection boxes
+- `⇧⌘H` (or the icon that looks like a shape layer below the viewport): Show / hide UI, e.g., selection boxes

 ## Smart Objects